 The Fed is trying to accomplish a “soft landing,” meaning that the economy continues to grow, albeit at a slower rate, while bringing inflation down to a more manageable level for U.S. households.
-Unfortunately, sticking that soft landing is no easy feat, and comes at the expense for small businesses who may want to take out a loan in the coming years.
+Unfortunately, sticking that soft landing is no easy feat, and comes at the expense for independently-owned businesses who may want to take out a loan in the coming years.

 What does this mean for my small business?

-The good news is that it means that inflation will likely come under control with prices on everything from fuel to labor to food stabilizing or even decreasing over the months ahead.
+The good news is that it means that inflation will likely come under control with prices on everything from fuel and labor to food stabilizing or even decreasing over the months ahead.
 This is great for your bottom line, of course.

 The bad news is that it is getting much more expensive to borrow money.
 Most small business loans are based on an indicator called the “Prime Rate.”
 This is a constantly changing, commonly used interest rate, and applies to all kinds of loans, from commercial loans to credit cards.